jwplayer/jwplayer-documentation/docs/beta/html5_hls_beta.md

 * Midrolls when played with Google IMA ad manager are not currently pausing the main video content.
 * Midrolls after replaying the current item are not working correctly.
 * Video only streams, streams without any audio, stall.
-* 608 caption timing is slightly off.
+* 608 captions are in progress.

 ## Verified Encoders and CDNs
 * Akamai
 * Edgecast
 * Fastly
 * Zencoder
-* Wowza
 * Amazon
+* Wowza - some adaptive VOD streams are having issues with quality switching.

 # FAQ
 #### Q: Why is my HLS stream still rendering in Flash?